 If you need more time to get the evidence, inform the Department for Work and Pensions how long this is likely to take, so they do not make a decision straight away.

 A Department for Work and Pensions case manager will look at any further evidence you send.
 They will then either change the decision in your favour or let you know that they are unable to change the decision.
-You now have one calendar month from the date of this ‘mandatory reconsideration notice’ to lodge an appeal to an independent tribunal.
+You now have one calendar month from the date of this ‘mandatory reconsideration notice’ to appeal to an independent tribunal.

 How to appeal a PIP decision